MarsBased/handbook/guides/patterns/rails/query-object.md

 end
 ```

-- (1) `call` allways receives a previously filtered list of params
+- (1) `call` always receives a previously filtered list of params

 ## FAQ

 ### Are ActiveRecord-only implementations for searching (class methods, scopes,...) discouraged?

-No. Scopes usually contain easy queries, semantically useful across all the project.
-Query objects encapsulate complex queries that may combine multiple tables, specific performance tweaks; or their behavior is very specific to concrete use cases and are complex enough to need to be encapsulated individually.
+No. Scopes usually contain easy queries, semantically useful across the entire project.
+Query objects encapsulate complex queries that may combine multiple tables, specific performance tweaks; or their behaviour is very specific to concrete use cases and are complex enough to need to be encapsulated individually.